Ashish75585/LeetCode_solutions/README.md

 ## Folder Structure

 The repository is organized into folders corresponding to the problem number on LeetCode.
-Each folder contains the CPP script with the solution and an explanation file if necessary.
+Each folder contains the CPP file with the solution and an explanation file if necessary.

 leetcode_solutions/
 │